ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/channel_forum.rst

 present to associate an existing forum post with this existing channel entry.

-**Note**: When a new entry is created and there is content in the Forum tab, the Forum information will be posted immediately regardless of the entry date, status, or other entry parameters.
+.. note:: When a new entry is created and there is content in the Forum
+	tab, the Forum information will be posted immediately regardless of the entry date, status, or other entry parameters.

 Forum Topic Variable Pairs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~